Mpox and Imvamune Vaccine

 A vaccine is available for individuals with high-risk exposures or within a setting or community where transmission is happening.
 WDG Public Health continues to follow federal and provincial guidance on the administration of Imvamune® vaccine to protect at-risk populations against the mpox virus.
 Based on Ontario Ministry of Health guidelines, eligibility includes:

-1. Two-spirited, non-binary, trans- or cis-gender individuals who self-identify or have sexual partners who self-identify as belonging to the gay, bisexual and other men who have sex with men (gbMSM) community AND at least one of the following:
+1. Two-Spirit, non-binary, transgender, cisgender, intersex, or gender-queer individuals who self-identify as belonging to the gay, bisexual, pansexual and other men who have sex with men (gbMSM) community AND who meet one or more of the following:

-• Have attended venues for sexual contact (i.e., bath houses, sex clubs) recently or may be planning to, or who work/volunteer in these settings; or
+• have attended venues for sexual contact (for example, bath houses, sex clubs)

-• Have had anonymous sex (e.g., using hookup apps) recently or may be planning to; and/or
+• have had anonymous sex recently (for example, using hookup apps)

-2. Household and/or sexual contacts of those identified for pre-exposure (PrEP) eligibility in parts (1) and (2) above AND are moderately to severely immunocompromised or pregnant may be at higher risk for severe illness from a mpox infection may be considered for PrEP and should contact their healthcare provider (or WDGPH) for more information.
+7. Household contacts of those identified for pre-exposure vaccination eligibility above who are moderately to severely immunocompromised or who are pregnant may be at higher risk for severe illness from mpox infection and may be considered for pre-exposure vaccination.
+Individuals who meet this criteria should contact their health care provider, or WDG Public Health for more information.

 Booking an appointment